 Ammar Abo Bakr

-Henrik Dybdahl had printed on plastic plates of old pictures of King Nytorv and Phuc van Dang overlaid them with their well-known figures.
-Ammar Abo Bakr asked permission to overlay these rather than having to start over with a single-colored wall.
-Ammar did not have a clear idea of how the work should look, but based on the conversations with Brian Mikkelsen, the work on the wall and his interest in the place, the city and the country.
-Slowly he began to paint the exiting work.
-First slowly but during the period faster and faster and finally as in a fever rus.
+Henrik Dybdahl had printed on plastic plates of old pictures of King Nytorv and Phuc van Dang overlaid them with figures.
+Ammar Abo Bakr wished to adapt these, rather than having to start with a monochrome wall.
+Based on the conversations with Brian Mikkelsen, the work on the wall evolved day after day, commenting on the daily news; almost like a newspaper.